 Stability and Flight Numbers

 One way some manufacturers have attempted to concretely define the differences in discs is by using flight numbers.
 These are a set of four numbers that describe a disc's speed, glide, turn, and fade.
-We have an in-depth article on flight numbers here, but for this series it's most important to understand what's meant by "speed."
+We have an in-depth article discussing flight number pros and cons, but for this series it's most important to understand what's meant by "speed."

 Speed, which is largely governed by shape, is the only thing that truly separates discs into the categories we explore in this series, with putters having the slowest speed numbers and distance drivers the highest.